 3. Increasing Decision-Making Abilities

 Gone are the days when tasks could be neatly divided up by department within a large company.
 Today, everyone from the chief financial officer to the legal department must be prepared to understand core issues and challenges across departments.
 They must also be empowered to act decisively when a swift response is called for.
+Many legal departments are employing Operations Managers to handle human resources, outside counsel relationships, legal spending, and a multitude of other tasks in their day-to-day business operations.
+Adding this position allows in house counsel to spend more time focusing on pressing issues of the business.

 4. Centralizing Operations to Improve Efficiency